 In version 5, sea-ice and snow-covered land surface data from NOAA are now output by the preparation module in the variable snowIceCover.
 The preparation module also outputs land-SurfaceType, the leading digit of which is used to determine whether the surface is ocean, land or coast.
 When the snowIceCover variable registers 'sea-ice' and landSurfaceType is 'ocean', then the surface type for the SRT is set to 'sea-ice' and the temporal and spatial reference data for 'sea-ice' are used.
-Similarly, when the snowIceCover variable indicates snow-cover and landSurfaceType is 'land', then the surface type for the SRT is set to 'sea-ice' is set to 'snow-cover' and the relevant temporal and spatial reference data are used.
+Similarly, when the snowIceCover variable indicates snow-cover and landSurfaceType is 'land', then the surface type for the SRT is set to 'sea-ice' are used.
+Similarly for the surface type for the SRT is set to 'snow-cover' and the relevant temporal and spatial reference data are used.
 On the other hand, if snowIceCover is set to 'sea-ice' and 'landSurfaceType' is not 'ocean' then landSurfaceType is used to identify the surface type.
 The landSurfaceType variable is also used to override the snowIceCover variable if the later indicates 'snow-cover' but landSurfaceType is not set to 'land'.